radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 ![Extension Attribute](Media/extension-attribute.jpg)

 For consistency of the RadiantOne LDAP schema, define the extension attributes as part of the schema, generally associated with an auxiliary object class.
-For details, see [Directory Schema](../configuration/directory-stores/managing-directory-schema)
+For details, see: [Directory Schema](../configuration/directory-stores/managing-directory-schema)

-Extension Attributes are replicated to other clusters in deployment scenarios where inter-cluster replication is enabled and a replica of a persistent cache is maintained as a RadiantOne Universal Directory store in the target cluster(s).
+Extension Attributes are replicated to other clusters in deployment scenarios where inter-cluster replication is enabled and a replica of a persistent cache is maintained as a RadiantOne Directory store in the target cluster(s).

 When using extension attributes for cached virtual views of LDAP directory backends, you must configure invariant attribute(s).
 See the following section for more details.